GilbertCloud/GilbertCloud.github.io/research_ed.md

 ## Research
 ### Arctic Cloud Optics Project
 In this research project, I evaulated whether improving supercooled liquid cloud optics affects radiation emitted from Arctic clouds using a hierarchy of models.
 I also developed a process for evaluating the effect of a physics change across a range of model types and scales.
-The paper for this project has been accepted at Geoscientific Model Development and the initial submission is available as a [preprint]( https://doi.org/10.5194/egusphere-2024-2043).
 The most recent presentation of this project was a [talk](https://www.youtube.com/live/6ECGPNW9Ufw?si=gjIZCSEgPW2tJzXp&t=18708) at the CESM Workshop in June 2024.
+The paper for this project has been published at _Geoscientific Model Development_ ([https://doi.org/10.5194/gmd-18-7185-2025](https://doi.org/10.5194/gmd-18-7185-2025)).

 Funded by a NSF Graduate Research Fellowship and NASA PREFIRE grant.

 ### Controls on Arctic Warming Project
 In this project, I determined how much of the observed Arctic warming and sea loss and variability we can attribute to changes in the winds and sea ice mean state.
 The most recent presentation of this project was a [poster](/assets/pdfs/AGU2024_Poster.pdf) at the annual AGU meeting in December 2024.
+The paper for this project is in press at _Environmental Research: Climate_ ([https://doi.org/10.1088/2752-5295/ae11cb](https://doi.org/10.1088/2752-5295/ae11cb)).

 Funded by a NSF Graduate Research Fellowship and NSF Arctic Natural Sciences grant.